🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

-The ECS helps keep your body in balance, so it only makes sense for everything to get thrown off when the ECS isn’t doing what it’s supposed to do.
+The endogenous cannabinoid system (ECS) helps keep your body in balance, so it only makes sense for everything to get thrown off when the ECS isn’t doing what it’s supposed to do.

-Clinical endocannabinoid deficiency (CED) is only a theory so far, and it’s based on the idea that maybe low levels of endocannabinoids manifest in certain disorders, similar to how neurotransmitter deficiencies are associated with many brain disorders.
+The prevalence and clinical implications of clinical endocannabinoid deficiency (CECD or CED) are still being studied and remain only a theory so far.
+It’s based on the idea that maybe low levels of endocannabinoids are linked to pathophysiological syndromes that affect human health, similar to how neurotransmitter deficiencies are associated with many central nervous system disorders — from multiple sclerosis to psychiatric disorders.

 Let’s look at what the studies show so far, the diseases implicated in endocannabinoid deficiencies, and how this affects medicine.